haileyringier/virtual_realtor_cli-mod_1_project/README.md

 To-Do List:
 * Add API functionality to pull in houses currently on the market
-* Add details to homes viewed to allow for better knowledge of the homes features and history
+* Add details to homes viewed to allow for better knowledge of the home's features and history

 ## Status
 Completed.